bitloops/blog/articles/developer-productivity-has-a-cancer-and-its-called-technical-debt.md

 ## Final thoughts
 Software systems are becoming larger and more complex, which means technical debt will become increasingly a problem if not dealt with adequately.
 Moreover, if you want to release new features and products in a short lead time, you want to onboard new developers quickly and effectively and you want low developer churn (happy developers), then reconsidering how you manage code/software development is crucial!

+For AI-assisted teams, this also means investing in context-aware workflows, strong review trails, and validation gates so speed does not come at the expense of long-term maintainability.